 Attacks can be grouped into structured and unstructured.
 A structured attack is an attack by an individual or organisation with the skills to intentionally target a specific group or company.
 An unstructured attack is an attack often by an individual who does not understand, or care, who they are targeting and use tools that can be found easily.

-Both types of attacks need be taken seriously because they have the same potential expose confidential information and create distrust between a company and their clients.
+Both types of attacks need to be taken seriously because they have the same potential to expose confidential information and create distrust between a company and their clients.

 An article on the MOD contracts website tells us that the latest 2018 Thales Data Threat Report has revealed that the UK is the most breached country in Europe, with 37% of businesses across the UK being breached last year.